 The provider had procedures in place for staff to follow in the event of a medical emergency.
-Staff had received training in medical emergencies and resuscitation as a team and this was updated annually.
-Staff also participated in simulated medical emergencies every three months.
-Staff described to us how they would respond to a variety of medical emergencies.
+Staff had received training in medical emergencies and life support as a team and this was updated annually.
+The provider did not have arrangements in place for staff to practice together regularly as a team in simulated emergency situations but staff described to us how they would respond to a variety of medical emergencies.
 One of the staff was also trained in the provision of first aid.

 The practice had emergency medicines and equipment available in accordance with the Resuscitation Council UK and British National Formulary guidelines.
 Staff had access to an automated external defibrillator (AED) on the premises, in accordance with Resuscitation Council UK guidance and the General Dental Council standards for the dental team.
-[An AED is a portable electronic device that analyses life threatening irregularities of the heart and delivers an electrical shock to attempt to restore a normal heart rhythm].
+(An AED is a portable electronic device that analyses life threatening irregularities of the heart and delivers an electrical shock to attempt to restore a normal heart rhythm).
 We saw records to show that the medicines and equipment were checked regularly.